 If you have multiple websites and want to host them using a single IP address, then a multi-domain SSL certificate is the thing you need right now.
 A multi-domain (SAN) SSL certificate allows you to secure multiple websites using a single SSL certificate, under a single IP address.
 If this IP address is a dedicated one, you don’t need to worry about the stability of the browser and compatibility with older browsers.
 However, you must remember that there will be one SSL certificate installed on all your websites.
 If you want to have a different SSL certificate for each site, this option won’t work.

-Get a Multi Domain SSL certificate for the best prices on the internet!
+Get a Multi Domain SSL certificate at the best prices on the internet!